openssl/openssl/doc/designs/ech-api.md

 when these functions succeed.
 Any previously associated `OSSL_ECHSTORE` will be `OSSL_ECHSTORE_free()`ed.

-There is also an API that allows setting an ECHConfigLIst for an SSL connection, that is compatible with BoringSSL.
+There is also an API that allows setting an ECHConfigList for an SSL connection, that is compatible with BoringSSL.
 Note that the input `ecl` here can be either base64 or binary encoded, but for BoringSSL it must be binary encoded.